-- A. Charged Party: That Officer or Employee alleged to have violated this Ordinance and is the subject of the Complaint. - B. Complaint: Any written communication meeting the requirements of Section 1.806 (A). - C. Complainant: The person making the Complaint. - D. Employee: The term "Employee" shall include all employees of the City including the Police, School and Fire Departments whose salary is paid in whole or in part from the City Treasury. - E. Ethics Investigation Officer (EIO): That person serving in the capacity as described in Section 1.805. - F. Governing Body: The term "Governing Body" shall mean the City Council, School Board, Police Commission, and Fire Commission. - G. Officer: The term "Officer" shall be defined to include every member of the City Council, School Board, Police Commission, Fire Commission, each member of every land use regulatory board, i.e. the Board of Adjustment, Planning Board, Historic District Commission, Conservation Commission, Technical Advisory Committee, Traffic Safety Committee, Building Code Board of Appeals, Recreation Board, Planning and Development Council, and Economic Development Commission, every department head as that term is used in the Administrative Code, Chief of Police, Fire Chief, Superintendent of Schools, the Trustees of the Trust Funds and members of the Housing Authority. - H. Official Duties: The term "Official Duties" shall mean the following: - 1.
+- A. Charged Party: That Officer or Employee alleged to have violated this Ordinance and is the subject of the Complaint. - B. Complaint: Any written communication meeting the requirements of Section 1.806 (A). - C. Complainant: The person making the Complaint. - D. Employee: The term "Employee" shall include all employees of the City including the Police, School and Fire Departments whose salary is paid in whole or in part from the City Treasury. - E. Ethics Investigation Officer (EIO): That person serving in the capacity as described in Section 1.805. - F. Governing Body: The term "Governing Body" shall mean the City Council, School Board, Police Commission, or Fire Commission. - AG.
+Officer: The term "Officer" shall be defined to include every person who serves the City of Portsmouth in any official position which is established by state law, the Municipal Charter, the Ordinances of the City or by appointment of the City Council. member of the City Council, School Board, Police Commission, Fire Commission, each member of every land use regulatory board, i.e. the Board of Adjustment, Planning Board, Historic District Commission, Conservation Commission, Technical Advisory Committee, Traffic Safety Committee, Building Code Board of Appeals, Recreation Board, Planning and Development Council, and Economic Development Commission, every department head as that term is used in the Administrative Code, Chief of Police, Fire Chief,

+Superintendent of Schools, the Trustees of the Trust Funds and members of the Housing Authority.

+- B. Employee: The term "Employee" shall include all employees of the City including the Police, School and Fire Departments whose salary is paid in whole or in part from the City Treasury. - C. Governing Body: The term "Governing Body" shall mean the City Council, School Board, Police Commission, and Fire Commission. - DH.
+Official Duties: The term "Official Duties" shall mean the following: - 1.
 In the case of members of the City Council, School Board, Fire Commission, Police Commission and the City Manager, those duties and responsibilities set forth in the City Charter and/or established by State law. - 2.
-In the case of members of Land Use Regulatory Boards, the Trustees of the Trust Fund and the Portsmouth Housing Authority, those duties and responsibilities set forth in the legislation that established each board and/or outlines the duties and responsibilities of each board. - 3.
+In the case of all other Officers, members of Land Use Regulatory Boards, the Trustees of the Trust Fund and the Portsmouth Housing Authority, those duties and responsibilities set forth in the legislation or vote which establishes the position held by the Officer or the job description for that position that established each board and/or outlines the duties and responsibilities of each board. - 3.
 In the case of the Chief of Police, the Superintendent of Schools, the Fire Chief, and all employees, those duties and responsibilities set forth in the respective job description for each party or employee.